-The Georgia Environmental Finance Authority offers loans and tax credits to help communities conserve land, ensure water supply, promote energy efficiency and reduce waste.
+The Georgia Environmental Finance Authority offers loans and tax credits to help communities conserve land, ensure water supply and promote energy efficiency.

 - The Georgia Land Conservation Program accepts loan applications from cities and counties to protect land, minimize erosion and encourage outdoor recreation.
 Applications are accepted all year and are considered at quarterly meetings.
 The program also offers tax credits for property owners who preserve land.